Is Olive Oil Similar to Wine?

 Aging

-This is where olive oil and wine could not be more different.
-Whether in the tank or barrels, wine is almost always aged to some extent.
-Olive oil should never be aged.
 Treat olive oil like fruit juice and consume it with the assumption it has an expiration date.
 Olive oil will not get better with age regardless if the bottle has not been opened.

 Storage

 Olive oil and wine have similar storage requirements in the sense that you should store both away from natural light and in a cool, dry place.
 If you have a wine cellar under the stairs, underground, or in a spare cabinet without temperature control, olive oil can be stored in that space.
-Wine refrigerators and cellars, especially for whites, with temperature control tend to be too cool for olive oil.
-Read more about proper storage techniques for olive oil here.

 Olive Inflorescence and Pollination